21+ Easy Ways To Build An Email List That Will Skyrocket By 140% In 1 Year

-Our highest converting Web pages are our landing pages.
+Our highest converting Web pages are our blog posts.
 These have a sticky sidebar that follows visitors down the page with a relevant download that complements the content they’re reading (just look to your left now!):

-These pages are part of our website theme built right into Todaylaunch, a content management system built by our sister company, Todaymade.
+This is a custom plugin we built for our own WordPress blog theme.
 It’s part of the skin of the website, so we just include the download information right in the CMS to show the sidebar.

-You can do this, too, with Todaylaunch or by adding something like Hello Bar to your content like Buzzfarmers does:
+You can do this, too, by adding something like Hello Bar to your content like Buzzfarmers does:

-If you’ve read a CoSchedule blog post anytime within the past few months, you’ve seen an example of an inline download form:
+If you’ve read a CoSchedule blog post, you’ve seen an example of an inline download form:

 Collectively, these deliver several thousand subscribers every month.